restropiajr/PlayValorant/README.md

 ## Why I Built This

-Valorant was the first FPS game that I found myself consistently playing solo or with friends.
+Valorant was the first "FPS" game that I found myself consistently playing solo or with friends.
 It taught me that practice is key and I hope to do implement the same principles with my web development journey.

 ## Technologies